How well can HRV and resting HR predict diabetes, heart disease and early death?

 It would be difficult to overstate the importance of this study, which is (surprisingly) the first to analyse the Framingham study data in this way.

-To brinithlete_scoreg the hazard ratios into some perspective for ithlete users, although SDNN is not the same as RMSSD, they are both time domain HRV measures and dominated by parasympathetic changes.
+To bring the hazard ratios into some perspective for ithlete users, although SDNN is not the same as RMSSD, they are both time domain HRV measures and dominated by parasympathetic changes.
 Roughly speaking therefore, a 5 point increase in an ithlete HRV baseline would reduce someone’s chances of contracting type-2 diabetes over the next 10 years by 40%, and their chances of an early death by 30%.
 Conversely, a 10 bpm increase in resting heart rate increases a person’s chance of getting cardiovascular disease by 25%.
 We sometimes think about these conditions as age related diseases, but the truth is that their build up is often slow, and future patients are unaware of any symptoms until the onset of the disease.

 Existing recommendations for the treatment of high blood pressure or type-2 diabetes advise lifestyle changes including physical activity, however, the necessary lifestyle changes could be started much earlier, potentially preventing even the early stages of pre-diabetes and pre-hypertension.